 - Make, maintain, and communicate a rational choice

 This does not require medical tests or given assessment rubrics.
 The psychiatrist will ask several questions to assess the patient’s competence based on the above determinants.

 Some challenges encountered while assessing competence include:

 - The change of competence levels with time, rendering the older assessment invalid

 - Competence may vary with tasks.

-- The patient’s decision may not be the same as the decision made by the surrogate/ guardian on his/her behalf.
+- The patient’s decision may not be the same as the surrogate/guardian’s decision on his/her behalf.

 - Presumptive lack of capacity in older children is flawed

 - Improved capacity after treatment is rarely considered

 Malpractice in psychiatry

 Just like other medical practice fields, psychiatrists may be liable when harm occurs to, or is caused by, the psychiatric patient.
-The psychiatrist-patient relationship is difficult to establish but, on initiation, it is a relationship filled with trust and prone to exploitation and malpractice risks.
+The psychiatrist-patient relationship is difficult to establish, but it is a relationship filled with trust and prone to exploitation and malpractice risk on initiations.

 This is the most common cause of malpractice claims against psychiatrists, especially those offering patient care.
 It rarely happens in the outpatient setting.
 Malpractice cases can arise when the patient takes his/her own life, and the doctor has not noted any prior suicidal ideation or attempts in the medical record.
 It is important to record even the most unlikely event and assess the plan and nature of execution alongside its practicality and need for hospitalization.

 Lack of emergency help

 A call from a psychiatric patient issuing a threat may be viewed as a normal occurrence.
 However, a delay in deploying emergency assistance is a common cause of liability for a psychiatrist who offers follow-up help in an outpatient setting.

 Adverse effects of medications

 Patients react differently to medications and unpredictable adverse effects, such as violent behavior after taking medication, have been documented.
 Development of adverse effects, such as tardive dyskinesia, to incapacitating and irreversible levels, are common causes of litigation; therefore, every time a psychiatrist prescribes a drug, he/she should exhaustively explain possible side effects associated with the drug.